reneta-dimitrova96/Deep-Learning-Course-Project-2026/README.md

 This is a challenging NLP problem because two sentences can contain many of the same words while expressing different meanings, or they can express the same meaning using different sentence structures.

+Paraphrase detection can be useful in applications such as duplicate question detection, information retrieval, search and text matching.

 The goal of this project is to compare three approaches with different levels of model complexity:

 - TF-IDF with Logistic Regression as a traditional machine learning baseline